 Role of BMI in Medication Selection

-Your BMI is key in picking the right medication.
-Doctors look at age, health history, and possible side effects.
-They choose the best option for each patient3.
+Your BMI is key in picking the proper medication.
+Doctors consider age, health history, and potential side effects.
+They choose the best option for each patient.

 Safety and Regulation Standards

 The FDA has strict rules for these medications.
-They are tested a lot and watched closely to make sure they are safe and work well.
-Taking these medications with lifestyle changes can help adults lose 3% to 12% more weight than just lifestyle changes alone3.
-Some people might lose 10% or more of their starting weight3.
+They are extensively tested and closely monitored to ensure they are safe and function properly.
+Taking these medications with lifestyle changes can help adults lose 3% to 12% more weight than just lifestyle changes alone.
+Some people might lose 10% or more of their starting weight.

 Latest Breakthrough: Semaglutide (Wegovy) and Its Impact